TaisukeMorimoto/MultiSugoroku/README.md

 Please deploy files to localhost, start the server and jump to http://localhost:8080/Game/Sugoroku

-before building, you have to specify build path (JRE system library and tomcat path).
+Before building, you have to specify build path (JRE system library and tomcat path).

 # Note